 The second section on the Customize tab is called App Event Steps, and it's where you can fine-tune the look and feel of your Gia chat bot app.

 The options for App Event Steps will vary slightly depending on which of the two display types you have chosen.

 The main difference between the two display types is this: If your Chat app is set to display as Button Opens Popup (Floating), then your app will include a step for "Start Button," as shown below.

-If you have instead chosen Auto Popup (Floating) as your Chat app's display type, then there will be no Start Button panel because there is no start button; the app instead appears automatically.
+If you have instead chosen Auto Popup (Floating), then there will be no Start Button panel (as the app pops up automatically rather than offering a start button).

 If your Chat is set to the "Button Opens Popup" display type, then you can edit the start button by clicking the blue pencil next to "Start Button."